5 Days in Taormina, Sicily

 We hit the Greek theater first thing in the morning and had the place almost to ourselves.
 The theater dates back to 300 BC and is now used for live entertainment.
 It has been featured in movies and, lately, in the HBO series The White Lotus.
 As we left, you could tell it was getting quite busy.

-Returning to the Mark Knopfler song, it dawned on me that perhaps he played this venue and after a quick chat with my friend Russell, he informed me of the following.
+Returning to the Mark Knopfler song, it dawned on me that perhaps he played at this venue, and after a quick chat with my friend Russell, he informed me of the following.

 Knopfler played the Greek theater on July 16th, 2013.
 During his time in Taormina, he stayed at Hotel Villa Angela, owned by Jim Kerr, the lead singer of Simple Minds.
-Knopfler states that he started writing the song when he was sitting on a beautiful terrace, looking down at Taormina.
+Knopfler states that he started writing the song while sitting on a beautiful terrace, looking down at Taormina.

 Beach Day

-Hotel Mediterranée has a sister hotel located along the beach where we could use the sun lounge chairs and get towels at no extra charge.
-Several stretches along the beach are reserved for the local hotels so going to the beach may not be as straightforward as you may think.
+Hotel Mediterranée has a sister hotel located along the beach, where we could use the sun loungers and get towels at no extra charge.
+Several stretches along the beach are reserved for the local hotels, so going to the beach may not be as straightforward as you may think.
 We took the Taormina Mazzaró Cable Car and walked for about 15 minutes before reaching the beach.

-Once settled it was very comfortable and swimming in the Mediterranean was absolutely wonderful, and invigorating, and the experience surpassed our recent beach experience at the Mayan Riviera in Mexico.
+Once settled, it was very comfortable, and swimming in the Mediterranean was absolutely wonderful and invigorating.
+The experience surpassed our recent beach experience at the Mayan Riviera in Mexico.

 After a couple of hours, we spotted a small boat getting ready to depart from the beach.
 I approached the man operating the boat and asked if he would give us a lift to Isola Bella Beach, the most famous beach in Taormina.
-This would get back near the cable car and give us a chance to take in the view from the water.
+This would get us back near the cable car and allow us to take in the view from the water.

-We enjoyed a nice lunch above the beach area and quickly thereafter jumped back on the cable car and had a relaxing afternoon by the pool.
+We enjoyed a nice lunch above the beach area, then quickly jumped back on the cable car and had a relaxing afternoon by the pool.

 Dining in Taormina

-For our dinners in Taormina, we chose restaurants along Corso Umberto or in one of the many cozy side streets.
-The setting was usually everything you imagine Italy to be with local entertainers going from restaurant to restaurant performing classic tunes that everyone knows and can sing along to.
+We chose restaurants along Corso Umberto or in one of the many cozy side streets for our dinners in Taormina.
+The setting was usually everything you imagine Italy to be, with local entertainers going from restaurant to restaurant and performing classic tunes that everyone knows and can sing along to.

 The food was okay but rarely excellent or mind-blowingly good.
-I am sure if we had the budget or spent more time picking top-notch restaurants we would have had a different experience.
+If we had the budget or spent more time picking top-notch restaurants, we would have had a different experience.

 Final Thoughts on Taormina

 Taormina was everything we hoped it would be.
-The hotel was quiet and comfortable with that 1960s vibe that we enjoyed so much.
-The views were marvelous and we would often be first at the breakfast buffet and had the giant deck and views to ourselves.
+The hotel was quiet and comfortable, with the 1960s vibe we enjoyed.
+The views were marvelous, and we would often be at the breakfast buffet first and have the giant deck and views to ourselves.

-Corso Umberto is buzzing with action, shopping, and touristy stuff and at times felt a bit over the top for our taste.
-It was, however, easy to get away from it in the cozy side streets.
+Corso Umberto is buzzing with action, shopping, and touristy stuff, which sometimes felt a bit over the top for our taste.
+However, getting away from it in the cozy side streets was easy.

-When visiting Taormina you have a choice to make; if you want to stay near the beach or near Corso Umberto which is located above the sea, further than you probably want to walk, meaning you need alternative transportation to the beach.
+When visiting Taormina, you have a choice; if you want to stay near the beach or Corso Umberto, which is located above the sea, further than you probably want to walk, you need alternative transportation to the beach.
 We chose the latter as we prioritized the hotel, pool, and nearness to more amenities, and did I mention the view :)

 Please keep scrolling for more photos from Taormina.